 Malignant adrenal tumors may secrete excess androgens, estrogens, cortisol, mineralocorticoids (or combinations of the four).
 If there is cortisol hypersecretion, Cushing syndrome results, with suppression of adrenocorticotropic hormone (ACTH) secretion and atrophy of the contralateral adrenal as well as hypertension.
 Adrenal tumors that secrete androgens cause virilization.

 Adrenal hyperplasia is usually congenital; delayed virilizing adrenal hyperplasia is a variant of congenital adrenal hyperplasia.
-Both are caused by a defect in hydroxylation of cortisol precursors, most commonly 21-hydroxylase deficiency, or the much milder condition of 11beta-hydroxylase deficiency.; cortisol precursors accumulate and are shunted into the production of androgens.
+Both are caused by a defect in hydroxylation of cortisol precursors, most commonly 21-hydroxylase deficiency or the much milder 11beta-hydroxylase deficiency.
+The most common form of adrenal hyperplasia is 21-hydroxylase deficiency.
+In adrenal hyperplasia, cortisol precursors accumulate and are shunted into the production of androgens.
 The defect is only partial in delayed virilizing adrenal hyperplasia, so clinical disease may not develop until adulthood.

 Symptoms and Signs of Adrenal Virilism

-Effects depend on the patient’s sex and age at onset and are more noticeable in women than in men.
+Effects depend on the patient’s sex and age at onset and are more noticeable in females than in males.

 Female infants with congenital adrenal hyperplasia may have fusion of the labioscrotal folds and clitoral hypertrophy resembling male external genitalia, thus presenting as a disorder of sexual differentiation.